Windows Priv Exc

 3rd party tool

 Manipulate tokens to have local admin rights included.
 May require SeImpersonate.
+To be verified.

 Restore A Service Account's Privileges